isar/isar/docs/docs/indexes.md

 ### Hash index

-Strings and Lists can be hashed to reduce the storage required by the index.
+Strings and Lists can be hashed to greatly reduce the storage required by the index.
 The disadvantage of hash indexes is that they can't be used for prefix scans (`startsWith` where clauses).

 :::tip
-Use `IndexType.hash` for Strings and lists if you don't need `startsWith` and `anyEqualTo` where clauses.
+Use `IndexType.hash` for Strings and Lists if you don't need `startsWith` and `elementEqualTo` where clauses.
 :::

 ### HashElements index